 PSOs and vendors submit patient safety concern data to the PSOPPC.
 Analysis of this data is intended to facilitate the development and adoption of interventions and solutions to improve patient safety.
 Patient safety data is aggregated and made non-identifiable by the PSOPPC for transmission to the Network of Patient Safety Databases (NPSD).

-Data Submission overview for Common Formats for Event Reporting - Community Pharmacy Version 1.0 (CFER-CP V1.0) , Common Formats for Event Reporting - Hospital Version 1.2 (CFER-H V1.2) and Common Formats for Event Reporting - Hospital Version 2.0 (CFER-H V2.0) describe the steps necessary for a Patient Safety Organization (PSO) or vendor to submit patient safety concerns to the PSOPPC and to the Network of Patient Safety Databases (NPSD).
+Data Submission overview for Common Formats for Event Reporting - Community Pharmacy Version 1.0 (CFER-CP V1.0) , Common Formats for Event Reporting - Hospital Version 1.2 (CFER-H V1.2), Common Formats for Event Reporting - Hospital Version 2.0 (CFER-H V2.0) and Common Formats for Event Reporting - Nursing Home Version 1.0 (CFER-NH V1.0) describe the steps necessary for a Patient Safety Organization (PSO) or vendor to submit patient safety concerns to the PSOPPC and to the Network of Patient Safety Databases (NPSD).

 PSE Data Submission Process Overview Posted on: 05/14/2014, 201 KB